Keeping Your CMS Secure

 Or, they might attempt to throw the site into chaos.

-Why you need it for your CMS.
+Why you need it for your CMS or DXP.

-With the understanding that your CMS is as valuable and private of a tool as your CEO’s laptop or a safe of petty cash, it makes the necessity of two-factor authentication even more crucial.
+With the understanding that your CMS or DXP is as valuable and private of a tool as your CEO’s laptop or a safe of petty cash, it makes the necessity of two-factor authentication even more crucial.
 You need to protect your site and make sure only the right people can access it, and this cannot be done through passwords alone.

 Because, let’s face it; even the most secure password can fall into the wrong hands, especially for those who don’t depend on password protection software, or those who log in so infrequently that they wouldn’t notice any malicious action for weeks after a security breach.

-So let’s get that Episerver site — or any site, really — protected.
+So let’s get that site protected.

 How to enable it.